caffeinery/coffea-docs/source/motd.rst

-MOTD plugin
+motd plugin
 ===========

-Events
+events
 ------

-.. data:: motd
+.. coffeaevent:: motd

 The ``motd`` event, fired when the end of the MOTD (Message Of The Day) is received from the server.